FACTBOX-Soccer-List of confirmed bidders to buy Chelsea | Sports-Games

 FACTBOX-Soccer-List of confirmed bidders to buy Chelsea

-He will also offer short-term funding if Chelsea face a cash crunch, the report added.
-Candy will be joined by a familiar face to Chelsea fans as former player and manager Gianluca Vialli said he was working with the British property developer on his proposal.

 Following is a list of confirmed bidders that have announced they will seek to buy English soccer club Chelsea after Russian team owner Roman Abramovich was hit by UK government sanctions following Russia's invasion of Ukraine.
+HANA FINANCIAL INVESTMENT COMPANY LIMITED AND C&P SPORTS LIMITED

+South Korean companies Hana Financial Investment Company Limited and C&P Sports Limited have combined to launch a bid for Chelsea.
+Hana Financial Group is the title sponsor of Korean Football League and National football team.

+C&P Sports has worked on commercial deals with several big clubs in the last 10 years, such as Kumhos Tyres with Tottenham Hotspur, Nexen Tyre with Manchester City and Hyundai Motors with Atletico Madrid.
 MUHSIN BAYRAK

 Turkish businessman Muhsin Bayrak said his company was preparing to submit a bid for Chelsea, adding that he would need the blessing of sanctioned Russian oligarch Roman Abramovich for any deal.
-Bayrak said he had 1 billion pounds in cash available and could take out loans if a larger amount was needed.
+Bayrak said he had one billion pounds ($1.32 billion) in cash available and could take out loans if a larger amount was needed.

+Bayrak has interests in construction, energy and real estate and runs AB Grup Holding in Istanbul.
+AETHEL PARTNERS

+London-based financial firm Aethel Partners said they have put in a bid of over two billion pounds for Chelsea, adding that they will provide the club with an immediate sum of 50 million pounds to deal with any short-term financial issues.
+Aethel Partners was established in 2014.
+It was founded by Ricardo Santos Silva, former deputy president of hedge fund Lyxor Asset Management, and Aba Rosa Schubert, who was previously a partner at Eton Park Capital Management, a hedge fund.

 NICK CANDY British property developer Nick Candy, a Chelsea supporter since childhood, said he was interested in making a bid for the club.

 Candy will be joined by a familiar face to Chelsea fans as former player and manager Gianluca Vialli said he was working with the British property developer on his proposal.
-SEBASTIAN COE
+MARTIN BROUGHTON AND SEBASTIAN COE

 World Athletics President Sebastian Coe has joined a consortium including former Liverpool chairman Martin Broughton that hopes to buy Chelsea.
 "I am certain Sir Martin is the right man to lead Chelsea Football Club into its next chapter," Coe said in a statement to British media.